macroscian/guermantes/content/post/2020-04-18-why-guermantes.md

 The Guermantes family are the local aristocrats that the narrator first encounters in the guise of their estate near the childhood home of Combray.
-By the third book, this architectural icon has taken human form in the person of Oriane, Duchesse de Guermantes.
-An obsession of the narrator, and reflecting his desire to achieve the stamp of approval of the lofty inhabitants of Fauborg St. Germain, the way her unawareness of the narrator turns from annoyance to indifference and finally casual acceptance portrays a sympathetic story of self-discovery that avoids self-indulgence.
+By the third volume, this architectural icon has taken human form in the person of Oriane, Duchesse de Guermantes.
+An obsession of the narrator, and reflecting his desire to achieve the stamp of approval of the lofty inhabitants of Faubourg St. Germain, the way her unawareness of the narrator turns from annoyance to indifference and finally casual acceptance portrays a sympathetic story of self-discovery that avoids self-indulgence.